jeerthik/AR-Book-Cover/README.md

 5. Click the 'Play' icon at the top of the screen to test.

 ## Limitations
 1. The back cover is not as easily detected by the AR Camera as the front.
-Hence, it may take some moving around and calibration of the back cover in position with the camera, in order to trigger the AR cover to appear.
+Hence, it may take some moving around and calibration of the back cover in position with the camera, in order to trigger the AR back cover to appear.
 2. Depending on the angle the image is held, the AR objects may seem to be floating on top of the book or in the air.
 This may be related with how the objects are anchored.
 3. The virtual button is triggered only when continuously pressed.
 Otherwise, the effect of a previous depress does not carry over when you take your hand away.